angry-tony/HELK-wiki/Installation.md

 IT IS HUNTING SEASON!!!!!
 ```
-If you are installing the HELK via its own bash script, you will get the same message, but with a different **HELK JUPYTER CURRENT TOKEN** message and without the **HELK DOCKER BASH ACCESS** line of course.
+If you are installing the HELK via its own bash script, you will get a similar message, but with a different **HELK JUPYTER CURRENT TOKEN** value and without the **HELK DOCKER BASH ACCESS** line of course.
+You will get something like this:
 ```
 HELK JUPYTER CURRENT TOKEN: First, run the following: source ~/.bashrc && pyspark
 ```
 It is important to remember that you can still run your HELK with all the ELK functionality even if you do not run those commands.
-Those commands are to start the Jupyter Server and Spark functionalities.
+Those commands are to start the Jupyter Server.
 After that, you will get your **JUPYTER TOKEN** and you will be able to access the Jupyter Notebook web interface.